 We didn’t really know what to expect when planning our trip to the city; we had heard and read lots of differing opinions, good and bad.
-Mexico city turned out to be a vibrant, beautiful, over-whelming city and we really enjoyed our short-but-sweet taste of Mexico.
+Mexico city turned out to be a vibrant and beautiful, but over-whelming location.
+We really enjoyed our short-but-sweet taste of Mexico.

 Here are some of the things we found while exploring Mexico City:

-The official colour of Mexico City (CDMX) is pink, and you will see plenty of it, particularly the bright pink official taxis of the city (although we were advised not to use them, they charge tourists notoriously high fares… we walked or used Uber instead).
-We also saw every other colour you could think of in shops, stalls, murals, buildings, banners and even the plants and flowers.
-The smog can make it a little hazy and grey some days, but sometimes the smog clears and the sun beats down, exposing the blue sky behind.
+The official colour of Mexico City (CDMX) is pink, and you will see plenty of it, particularly the bright pink official taxis that roam the city (although we were advised not to use them as they charge tourists notoriously high fares… We walked or used Uber instead).
+We also saw every other colour you could imagine adorning shops, stalls, murals, buildings, banners and even the plants and flowers.
+The smog can make it a little hazy and grey some days, but once the smog clears and the sun beats down, the blue sky is clearly exposed.

 When we first arrived in Mexico City very early in the morning, we caught a taxi from the airport to our hotel in Zoccalo.
-It was strangely eerie, like we had gone back in time; the streets were dark and cobbled, and all we could see around us were the looming, shadows of old, stone buildings.
-Yet when day came, the area transformed into a bustling centre of traffic, tourists, noise, crowds, shops, street vendors, buskers and traffic wardens blowing their shrill whistles.
+It was strangely eerie, as if we had gone back in time; the streets were dark and cobbled, and all we could see around us were the looming shadows of old, stone buildings.
+Yet when daylight broke, the area transformed into a bustling centre filled with traffic, tourists, noise, crowds, shops, street vendors, buskers and of course traffic wardens blowing their shrill whistles.

-Like any big city, the locals are a mix - business people in suits with briefcases, families with young children, young hipsters with satchels and laptops.
-Also, akin to many other big cities, the buskers and beggars on the streets - including kids playing guitar and singing along to songs from CoCo, hoping the tourists will fling them a few pesos.
+Like any big city, the locals comprise a mixture of business people in suits with briefcases, families with young children and young hipsters with satchels and laptops.
+Also, akin to many other big cities are the buskers and beggars on the streets - including kids playing guitar and singing along to songs from CoCo, hoping the tourists will fling them a few pesos.

-The city has a complex history, and this is evident in the changing architecture, ranging from roman catholic Gothic churches, to the wide and straight Paseo de la Reforma - a whole street running through central CDMX designed after Paris’ Champs Elysees Avenue.
+The city has a complex history, and this is evident in the variety of architecture, ranging from roman catholic Gothic churches, to the wide and straight Paseo de la Reforma - a whole street running through central CDMX designed after Paris’ Champs Elysees Avenue.

 The greenery is lush, thanks to the mild climate, but just watch your head if you take the open-air double decker tour bus through the city - you might get thwacked by a lusciously green ,but dangerously low-hanging frond.